What is Acting Everyday?

 About me

 Hi!
 I’m AT, founder of Acting Everyday. 👋 I’m a writer and chronic overthinker with a pantry full of coffee and a mind full of questions.
 Questions like… did I leave the stove on?
-What if they don’t like me?
+Somethin’ on my face?
 Is it care-uh-mull or car-mull?

 When my anxiety takes a nap, I think about the myriad ways in which we say things we don’t mean, deceive ourselves (and in turn those around us) without understanding why we do it.
 And the theater of it all. 🎭

-I studied Sociology as an undergrad and have a Master’s in Humanities from York University.
-I’ve spent several years studying human behavior in the age of social media—and now I write all about it here.
+I majored in Sociology and have a Master’s in Humanities from York University.
+I’ve spent years exploring human behavior through the lens of cinema and now I write all about it to quell my anxiety — and hopefully yours, too.

 About the blog

-Acting Everyday explores human behavior and society through the lens of acting.
-It’s inspired by my graduate research on performance and self-deception.
+Acting Everyday explores human behavior and culture through the lens of film, social psychology, and neuroscience.
+It’s inspired by my graduate research on performance and self-deception, as well as The Presentation of Self by sociologist Erving Goffman.

 My goal is to provoke curiosity and critical thinking by shining a light on hidden influences that shape our behavior, and hopefully inspire you to reflect on the roles you play in your own life.